konsoletyper/teavm-site/_docs/intro/overview.md

 title: Overview
 ---

+TeaVM is an ahead-of-time compiler of Java bytecode to JavaScript.
+It's much like GWT, however GWT takes source code, and this limits GWT to Java only.
+Unlike GWT, TeaVM relies on existing compilers, be it javac, kotlinc or scalac.
+These compilers produce bytecode (`*.class` or `*.jar` files), then TeaVM takes this bytecode and produces JavaScript code.

+# Purpose

+TeaVM is a primarily web development tool.
+It's not for getting your large existing codebase in Java or Kotlin and producing JavaScript.
+Unfortunately, Java was not designed to run efficiently in the browser.
+There are Java APIs that are impossible to implement without generating unefficient JavaScript.
+Some of these APIs are: reflection, resources, class loaders, JNI.
+TeaVM restricts usages of these APIs.
+Generally, you'll have to manually rewrite your code to fit into TeaVM constraints.

+TeaVM is for you, if:

+  * You are a Java developer and you are going to write web front-end from scratch.
+  * You already have Java-based backend and want to integrate front-end code tightly into your existing development infrastructure.
+  * You have some Java back-end code you want to reuse in front-end.
+  * You are ready to rewrite your code to work with TeaVM.

+If you have bloated applications that use Swing, you want to run these applications in web, and you don't care about download size, start-up time and performance, you better give up;
+there are more appropriate tools for you, like [CheerpJ](https://www.leaningtech.com/cheerpj/).

+# Strong parts

+* TeaVM tries to reconstruct original structure of a method, so in most cases it produces JavaScript that you would write manually.
+  No bloated while/switch statements, as naive compilers often do.
+* TeaVM has a very sophisticated optimizer, which knows a lot about your code.
+Some examples are:
+  * Dead code elimination allows to produce very small JavaScript.
+  * Devirtualization turns virtual calls into static function calls, which makes code faster.
+  * TeaVM can reuse one local variables to store several local variables.
+  * TeaVM renames methods to as short forms as possible; UglifyJS usually can't perform such optimization.
+* TeaVM supports threads.
+  JavaScript does not provide APIs to create threads (WebWorkers are not threads, since they don't allow to share state between workers).
+  TeaVM is capable of transforming methods to continuation-passing style.
+  This makes possible to emulate multiple logical threads in one physical thread.
+  TeaVM threads are, in fact, [green threads](https://en.wikipedia.org/wiki/Green_threads).
+* TeaVM is very fast, you don't need to wait for minutes until application gets recompiled.
+* TeaVM produces source maps; TeaVM IDEA plugin allows to [debug code right from the IDE](/docs/tooling/debugging.html).
+* TeaVM has a nice [JavaScript interop API](/docs/runtime/jso.html).

-# What is Flavour
+# Flavour framework

+TeaVM has a subproject, called Flavour.
 Flavour is a framework for writing single-paged web applications.
-It's based on [TeaVM](https://github.com/konsoletyper/teavm), compiler of JVM bytecode to JavaScript.
-TeaVM itself is a compiler which is capable of executing JAR files in the browser, and nothing more.
-You can't write web applications using TeaVM, because Java standard library knows nothing about DOM and data binding.
-Flavour closes this gap with HTML templating library with data binding, which is very similar to popular JavaScript frameworks like [Angular](https://angularjs.org/), [React](https://facebook.github.io/react/), [Vue.js](https://vuejs.org/) and so forth.
+It provides HTML template engine with data binding, which is very similar to popular JavaScript frameworks like [Angular](https://angularjs.org/), [React](https://facebook.github.io/react/), [Vue.js](https://vuejs.org/) and so forth.
-Additionally, Flavour provides library to generate, parse human-readable URLs, as well as binding them to the browser's address line via history API.
+Additionally, Flavour provides facilities to generate, parse human-readable URLs, as well as binding them to the browser's address line via history API.

-Another reasons is: due to several reasons it's hard to support entire JDK in TeaVM, especially things like reflection, class loading, resources, threads, thus most Java libraries for data serialization and network communication are unavailable in TeaVM.
+Another purpose of Flavour is: due to several reasons it's hard to support entire JDK in TeaVM, especially things like reflection, class loading, resources, threads, thus most Java libraries for data serialization and network communication are unavailable in TeaVM.
 Flavour reimplements reasonable subsets of [Jackson](https://github.com/FasterXML/jackson) and